 Dementia can sometimes have an impact on cognitive ability and result in difficulty recalling memories.
-Whilst there are many different factors to consider in order to live a happy, healthy and active life with dementia, along with everyday physical needs, mental wellbeing should also be at the forefront of care.
+Whilst there are many different factors to consider in order to live a happy, healthy and active life with dementia, along with everyday physical needs, mental well being should also be at the forefront of care.

-Here we will discuss how photographs can provide an excellent basis for reminiscence and help to spark memories in those living with dementia, which can in turn help to improve mood and overall wellbeing.
+Here we will discuss how photographs can provide an excellent basis for reminiscence and help to spark memories in those living with dementia, which can in turn help to improve mood and overall well being.

 What is Reminiscence

 Reminiscence is the act of sharing life experiences and stories from the past and can include anything from thinking about a certain time, to openly discussing and talking about it.
 Those living with dementia can often benefit from reminiscence based activities, as whilst they may find difficulty in recalling recent memories, it is often the case that longer term memories can be triggered.
-The act of sparking these memories and encouraging conversations surrounding them can be highly beneficial for boosting mood and improving mental wellbeing.
+The act of sparking these memories and encouraging conversations surrounding them can be highly beneficial for boosting mood and improving mental well being.

 There are many different reminiscence based activities which are designed to help spark memories in those living with dementia, but one of the most effective tools is to actively ‘show’ a memory.
 The ability to actually see a particular time from the past is unique and ideal for evoking thoughts and memories, which may not be achieved just by conversation alone.

 By using photographs, you can transport someone back to a particular time, open discussions about the photograph and what it depicts, and help to encourage conversation.
 Memories from a long time ago may have a lot of emotion associated with them, which is why they remain in our mind the longest.
-When conducting a reminiscence based activity utilising photographs, why not select the ones which have positive memories associated with them, such as a wedding, birthday, holiday or celebration.
+When conducting a reminiscence based activity utilizing photographs, why not select the ones which have positive memories associated with them, such as a wedding, birthday, holiday or celebration.

 Along with exploring emotions with photographs, they can also be highly useful for recalling a particular point in time, place or person.
 Whilst it can be difficult to describe these things to someone living with dementia to aid them in memory recall, by providing a still image of the place or person, it can help to take them back and encourage conversations surrounding the image.